Capillary/ecom-api-document/source/includes/_product.md

 --------- | -------- | ----------
 sku* | string | SKU of the product of a specific location for which you want to update stock and price variantsku* | string | The variant SKU of the current item (only for variant products) stock | int | Number of available items of the current SKU.
-Specify NA for out of stock locationrefcode* | string | Location reference code of the location for which product stock/price update is made (physical store or warehouse)
+Specify `NA` if product is not associated with the location, `0` for out of stock locationrefcode* | string | Location reference code of the location for which product stock/price update is made (physical store or warehouse)
 Quantity  | int | The quantity of the item for which you want to update the price MRP  | float | Retail price of the item